CSCI4850/S20-team5-project/README.md

 The first few code blocks set up the required imports for the project to run.
 If you don't have these available, you can typically install them easily via `pip3 install <what-was-missing>` (note on some systems this will need to be `pip` rather than `pip3`, but python3 is the language these files were constructed with).

+To execute a cell, click on it to select it and Shift+Enter.

 The first few blocks of code just demo the basics of how we fetch stock data.
 An example is given to show fetching all the available Apple stock data.
 To fetch this data, you need the "ticker name" for the requested stock (for Apple, this is `AAPL`).